Acanthicus adonis

+Appearance

-AppearanceAcanthicus adonis is among the largest armored catfish species and reaches a length of 1 m.
+Acanthicus adonis is among the largest armored catfish species and reaches a length of 1 m.

 It is dark brown to black with numerous white spots as a juvenile.
 As the fish matures, the spots become less numerous and smaller, often disappearing entirely in large adults.
 Its close relative A. hystrix always lack white spots, regardless of age.
 In contrast, A. adonis lacks the vermiculated pattern often (but not always) found on the underparts of A. hystrix.